strimzi/test-container/README.md

 ## How to use the Test container?

-Using a given test container takes three simple steps:
+Using Strimzi test container takes two simple steps:
-1. Specify two environment variables
-2. Add the Strimzi test container as a Maven dependency
+1. Add the Strimzi test container as a Maven dependency
-3. Run Strimzi test container
+2. Run Strimzi test container
     1. default configuration
     2. (optional) run Strimzi test container with additional configuration

-First, you need to specify two essential environment variables:
+You can specify environment variables to configure the container image to run:

-- `STRIMZI_TEST_CONTAINER_KAFKA_VERSION` - specification of the Kafka version to run with the given container.
-For example, `3.0.0`.
+- `STRIMZI_TEST_CONTAINER_KAFKA_VERSION` - the Kafka version to run with the given container.
+Default : `3.0.0`.
-- `STRIMZI_TEST_CONTAINER_IMAGE_VERSION` - specification of the Strimzi test container image version that was built in the `test-container-images` repositories.
-For example, `0.1.0`.
+- `STRIMZI_TEST_CONTAINER_IMAGE_VERSION` - the Strimzi test container image version that was built in the `test-container-images` repositories.
+Default : `latest`.
+- `STRIMZI_TEST_CONTAINER_BASE_IMAGE` - the Strimzi test container image.
+Default : `quay.io/strimzi-test-container/test-container`.

 Add the Strimzi test container to the project as a Maven dependency: